C+

 Interoperable, in both directions.

 C+ calls C, Objective-C, and Metal directly through extern fn, with no binding layer and no glue generator.
 And because cpc emits standard C-ABI object files, existing C and C++ projects link C+ straight back: drop a .o into a CMake build and replace functions one symbol at a time, until the binary stands on its own.
+And when wrapping a whole system framework by hand would mean pages of declarations, cpc-bindgen generates the C+ package for you, reading Objective-C and Swift interfaces and bridging objects, collections, delegates, and blocks both ways.

 // ① C+ calls C, no bindings